yuguang/fhir-ingest-curamatic/README.md

     - Formats not as defined
 - NULL values in one update that are filled in in later updates
     - Send a small number of claims with no corresponding users one week, only to include the patients in a subsequent update.
+- The file contains a lot of validation errors

 The `structured_zone_transformer` supports each of these cases respectively by:
 - running validations on each of the JSON entries, checking for required fields.